gwijthoff/paleoarchaeology/archaeology_outline.md

 Potential structure, after Schiffer 2005.
 A general introduction to the problem, then "This paper has five major sections: (I) general considerations concerning CTS-related invention processes, (II) elaboration of the cascade model, (III) illustration of the model with the development of the nineteenth-century electromagnetic tele- graph, (IV) discussion of the model's applicability to small-scale societies, and (V) enumeration of the model's broadest implications for studying tech- nological change."

+A media theory of the individual.
+Hansen on Foucault's lesser known works.
+Collection I recently picked up on anthropology being about groups and not individuals.
+And the focus of Gamble's essay: "the micro and macro scales of human agency.
+Palaeolithic society is based here on the individual rather than the group."

 **Keywords:** technogenesis, media archaeology, Heidegger, imaginary media

 New schema